xakiy/geos/README.md

 subsequent regions is accessible as numeric sub-path, first sub-path for province, second for regencies, and the third for districts.

+### Rebuilding the Database
+To rebuild the `geo.db` based on newest version of the database source you can invoke command like `mysql2sqlite wilayah_2020.sql | sqlite3 geo.db` with an assumption that you already have the required resources and tools installed, such as `mysql2sqlite` and `sqlite3`.

 ---
+### Resources
 Database source: https://github.com/cahyadsn/wilayah
+MySQL to SQLite3 converter: https://github.com/dumblob/mysql2sqlite